el-nopal/Treehouse-Project1/README.md

 Description:
 For your first project, you’ll practice web design skills by customizing a web page to create a personal profile.
 You'll modify the code for a basic web page by adding graphics, custom text, and a stylish design.
 This is a great way for you to practice HTML and CSS skills.
 It also gives you a web page you can use as a personal online calling card to advertise your experience, skills, and goals, and to provide links to your social media accounts on Twitter, LinkedIn and GitHub.

-You'll also practice using GitHub, an important tool used by millions of developers to share code and work collaboratively on programming projects.
-Creating and using a GitHub account is also a great way to share your work with potential employers.

-Instructions:
-Create or find an image file to represent yourself and a new image for the background.
-Be aware of file size: keep the profile image under 400 KB and the background image under 1 MB (see the link in the project resources section to Picresize, an online image resizing tool).
-Using a text editor, modify the HTML of the index.html file:

-Add the images you collected in step 1 to the page.
-Please leave the class "profile-image" intact on your profile image.
-Don't forget to update the text for your new profile image's alt attribute!

-Personalize all the text on the page by changing the name, background and goals.
-Feel free to make up the information if you do not wish to share anything personal.
-Add links to your GitHub, Twitter and LinkedIn accounts.
-If you don't have a Twitter or LinkedIn account, or don't want to share those, then you need to delete those links.
-Edit the href value of the Home link so it navigates to index.html.
-Note: do not use root relative links, or links that begin with a leading forward slash, /.
-Feel free to expand on this project, by adding an additional page or two, adding more images and customizing the CSS.
-If you do not want to add an additional page then delete the experience link in the HTML.